Fill That Hole

 Fill That Hole allows you to report potholes as well as other problems that could pose a risk when you're cycling, such as broken traffic lights, incorrect or damaged signage, or debris on the road.

 Reports via the website go directly to the relevant highway authority, which has a legal responsibility to check and repair where necessary.

 The updated Fill That Hole tool was made possible by funding and support from law firm Fletchers Cycle SOS.

-For decades CTC provided members with ‘pothole cards’ which allowed them to send details of potholes or other road defects to the relevant highway authority.
+For decades, Cycling UK (then known as the Cyclists’ Touring Club; CTC) provided members with ‘pothole cards’ which allowed them to send details of potholes or other road defects to the relevant highway authority.
 Highway authorities welcome pothole reports from the public; although they remain ultimately responsible for inspecting and maintaining the road network.

 In 2007 CTC launched a website which replaced the pothole cards with a simple interface which allowed road users to email in reports to local highway authorities.
 Since its launch more than 200,000 road defects have been reported, over 20,000 of which have since been recorded as fixed.